 The journey with introducing solids can be a fun, but also challenging, adventure.
-I know when I started introducing solids with my first daughter, I had so many questions.
+I know along our starting solids journey with my first daughter, I had so many questions.
 How many meals should she be eating?
 How do I serve the foods safely?
 What foods should I even serve?
 And even though I am a dietitian, I still found myself second guessing everything!
+So here I've included easy baby-led weaning meal ideas for a 9 month old baby and an example day of what I fed my own 9-month old baby!

 One thing I found really helpful was seeing real-life examples of what other parents were feeding their babies.
 So I'm sharing a peek into an example day of eating for my 9 month old - baby-led weaning edition!
 This is meant only as inspiration for you!
 Every baby’s journey with food looks different, and that’s totally okay.